-Talking about cheating is a sensitive subject for pretty much everyone.
+The topic of cheating is blurry since everyone defines infidelity differently.
 Nobody wants to think about their partner being unfaithful.
 But sometimes this topic is unavoidable and we need to talk about things like virtual cheating.
 Is sexting cheating?
 What about emotional cheating?
 If they don’t follow through, should it still count?

 Many people won’t want to hear the answer to these questions but they’re very important to understand in a relationship.
 In order to build boundaries, both partners need to understand where to draw the line.

 Here we discuss sexting, its correlation to cheating, and the signs and impacts your partner is sexting behind your back.
 [Read: Boundaries in a relationship – 43 healthy dating rules you MUST set early on]